 The COVID-19 pandemic prompted thousands of school districts to close their doors, shifting to completely online classes in a matter of a few weeks.
 Students and parents are faced with the formidable challenge of finishing the academic year at home while adapting to the challenges and nuances of online learning platforms and videoconferencing.

-A longtime teleworker and faculty member in Walden’s Richard W. Riley College of Education and Leadership, Dr. Monique Lynch has words of wisdom for families as they adapt to homeschooling.
+A longtime teleworker and faculty member in Walden’s Richard W. Riley College of Education and Human Sciences, Dr. Monique Lynch has words of wisdom for families as they adapt to homeschooling.

 1. Set up a Learning Space That’s Similar to What Your Student Has at School

 It could be a table or desk and a regular chair, with an organized space and bookshelves for school supplies nearby.
 “Having a dedicated space that is similar to what kids are used to will help keep the school norms in place,” Dr. Lynch says.
 “Trying to work from a couch or bed might introduce unfamiliarity and become distracting.”

 2. Decide Which Technology You’ll Use for School

 If your child has a school-issued device, this could a simple boundary (for example, “We only use the tablet for homework”).
 But if your child is accessing online education resources on a personal device, talk through what they can and cannot do during learning time.
 “This includes setting boundaries for chatting or texting with friends, social media, and other distractions,” says Dr. Lynch.
 Utilizing a device’s parental control settings can be an easy way to set boundaries for school time.